nirav-chotai/devops-notes/vault/README.md

   enabled: true
   serviceType: NodePort
 ```
+The same config will be available at `/vault/config/extraconfig-from-values.hcl` inside Vault pods.

 [Google KMS Auto Unseal](https://www.vaultproject.io/docs/platform/k8s/helm/run#google-kms-auto-unseal) is used to auto unseal the vault.
 Also, checkout [Auto-unseal using GCP Cloud KMS](https://learn.hashicorp.com/tutorials/vault/autounseal-gcp-kms?in=vault/auto-unseal) using Terraform.